josuah/mcu-samd09/JOURNAL.md

 check reading data from the bus, but the core of the implementation is there and works.
 I can place pixels on the screen using an existing driver that was working with an ATmega328P.

+Now getting SPI to work.
+Going step by step through the datasheet, taking model on the existing SERCOM drivers, and it actually got me a clock and data output on first try!
+6 days for I2C, 6 hours for SPI?
+But fixing I2C also fixed common code.

+Better fix these early on then.
+Refactoring can help with shortening the delays after all...